crosswalk-project/crosswalk-test-suite/README.md

 ## License

-Test suite source code uses a BSD-style license that can be found in the `LICENSE` file.
+Except as noted in `COPYING` and/or `NOTICE` files, or as headed with license info, test suite source code uses a BSD-style license that can be found in the `LICENSE` file.